prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 No function modification needed - all cumulative functions will work for samples ingested as deltas.

 However, it can be confusing for users that the delta samples they write are transformed into cumulative samples with different values during querying.
 The sparseness of delta metrics also do not work well with the current `rate()` and `increase()` functions.

-#### Have temporary `delta_rate()` and `delta_increase()` functions

-While the intention is to eventually use `rate()`/`increase()` etc. for both delta and cumulative metrics, initially experimental functions prefixed with `delta_` will be introduced behind a delta-support feature flag.
-This is to make it clear that these are experimental and the logic could change as we start seeing how they work in real-world scenarios.
-In the long run, we’d move the logic into `rate()` etc..

-This may be an unnecessary step, especially if the delta functionality is behind feature flags.

 ## Known unknowns